IRIS GUITARS // BIOS

 For over two years I was head repairman at Retrofret in Brooklyn NY with Steve Uhrik, Peter Kohman, and Jason Petty.
 Working with them gave me the opportunity to repair and restore some of the world's most valuable and rare instruments.
 It was there that I built some of my first guitars while having all of the vintage pieces, broken and playable, that I was able to study from.
 I worked on everything from a soprano ukulele to a Ernie Ball Earthwood bass.
 It was an amazing time.

 VT was calling me, and raising a family in NYC was not what I wanted.
-I was offered a position to teach guitar building and repair with George Morris at Vermont Instruments and moved up North.
+I was offered a position to teach guitar building and repair at Vermont Instruments and moved up North.
 I spent a few years teaching and building/repairing on the side.

-It was there that I had the great pleasure of meeting Michael Millard of Froggy Bottom Guitars .
-I took the leap and started building with them full time.
-It was an incredible experience and I learned so much about guitar building, dedication to a craft, hard work, and most importantly, myself.
+I then worked at Froggy Bottom Guitars and learned so much about guitar building, dedication to a craft, hard work, and most importantly, myself.

 I have finally settled back in Burlington VT, next to my alma mater UVM, and have opened up my own shop doing custom builds and repairs.
 I am mostly building guitars, mandolins, and more recently tenor guitars and double course tenors (ala octave mandolins).
 These instruments combine my love of mandolin and guitar and are a rare bird in the handcrafted scene of instruments.